 - ½ teaspoon black pepper, coarse ground

 - Preheat the oven to 350℉ (176℃).
-Combine the ingredients for the white sauce in a small bowl and whisk until smooth.
+Then, whisk the ingredients for the Alabama white sauce in a small bowl until smooth.

-- Bake for 15-20 minutes until soft and heated through.
+- Brush the rolls with melted butter and sprinkle with poppy seeds.
+Bake for 15-20 minutes until soft and heated through.